carlevans719/avl/README.md

 - [ ] implement "live follow"
 - [ ] validate tcp input is matching f/e expectations
 - [ ] figure out why prettier hates map.js

+for the line - might be cool to have a series of arrowheads that form the line.
+Each one is oriented according to "heading".
+This way each element is still clickable to see things like speed and altitude